 Important Legislative Amendments

-The following laws are considered progressive: a new law on the protection of personal data and an amendment to anti-corruption that requires prosecutors to disclose their asset declarations.
+The following laws are considered progressive: a new law on the protection of personal data and an amendment to anti-corruption legislation that requires prosecutors to disclose their asset declarations.

 The following legislative amendments are evaluated negatively: an initiative to prohibit temporary constructions at gatherings and protests, modifications in broadcasting regulations regarding the management of hate speeches, and amendments of accountability and oversight provisions within the Rules of Procedure”, according to the statement.